Why Local Cable?

-With an estimated $4 billion ready to be spent on television during the 2016 election cycle, Political has become the hot category in local markets.
+With an estimated $3+ billion ready to be spent on television during the 2018 midterm election cycle, Political continues to be one hottest categories in local markets.

 Local people meters (LPM) are used in the Top 25 markets to electronically capture both tuning and viewing at the household and persons level.

 In early 2019 Nielsen plans to expand the sample, doubling in most instances, by adding portable people meters (which capture audio and out of home viewing) to all 25 LPM markets.